ARCY1001 Great Discoveries in Global Archaeology

 - Students are able to (1) identify the main materials of archaeology and how they are preserved; (2) describe the main recording, dating and analysis techniques used in archaeological investigations; (3) explain how archaeologists reconstruct past human behaviour from material remains; (4) describe the types of questions that have driven archaeological research; (5) describe the development of archaeological theory, method, ethics and global cultural awareness; (6) demonstrate their awareness of the ethical context in which archaeology is practiced; (7) write according to scientific conventions and be familiar with different forms of archaeological description; and (8) develop communication skills in group discussions.

-- Typically this unit is assessed in the following ways: (1) quizzes; (2) tutorial assignments; and (3) essay.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) tutorial assignments; and (3) essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.